privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

         /**
          * If you want to selectively disable the privacyIDEA authentication using
          * the entityID and/or SAML attributes, you may enable this.
-         * Value has to be a string.
+         * Value has to be a 'true' or 'false'.
          * Optional.
          */
         'checkEntityID'        => 'true',